The Heckscher-Ohlin Trade Model

 This is the smallest case of "even" model, i.e., the number of commodities is equal to that of factors.
 Extending the model to a more general case is not easy.
 In fact, the results obtained from a more general model do not have the clear, common sense interpretations which the simple HO model enjoys.

 Among the four main results of the HO theory, FPE is the most fragile theorem.
 If any of the eight assumptions is violated, it willl not hold.
-However, this is one of the most powerful findings, if not the most important one, in trade theory, as it shows how trade affects the income distribution of a trading country.
+However, perhaps this is the single most important finding in trade theory; it shows how trade affects income distribution of the global economy.

 Of course, the assumptions are somewhat unrealistic in the sense that they are not likely to be observed in the real world.
 However, even if some of the assumptions are violated, international trade has a tendency to equalize factor prices; it will remove the wage gaps between countries, despite the constraint that trading countries impose on the movement of factors, in particular, on the movement of workers.